An Essential Guide to Downsizing Your Home

 Even though it’s obvious that downsizing results in less space, it’s still important to consider room sizes when viewing properties.
 You need to ensure your current furniture can fit in the home or calculate the costs that will need to be added should you need to buy more.

 You may decide to declutter your home before downsizing, but you will likely still have plenty of belongings to take with you.
+This is why self-storage can often be a better solution to downsizing.
 Make sure that every bedroom can fit at least a wardrobe and a bedside cabinet.
 When viewing the kitchen, check that there are enough cupboards for all your appliances and utensils.
+If the property does not have enough space, renting self-storage may be a more beneficial solution or something to consider alongside moving house.

 Before selling your property, you may want to consider renting as an option.
 Depending on your personal circumstances, it may make more financial sense to rent out your current home to help earn a little extra income.
 This will then ensure that you remain the current owner whilst also being able to downsize to a smaller home.